1. What is asbestos?

 5. Are all asbestos fibres dangerous?

 It depends.
 The critical factor is the size of the fibres, which have to be small enough to be inhaled but also too large to be exhaled.
 This is why crocidolite and amosite fibres are generally the most dangerous.
-By way of indication, ‘dangerous’ fibres are those which are:
+Dangerous fibres are defined in Directive 2009/148/EC

 6. Legislation regarding asbestos